 New muscle aches that you cannot attribute to another health condition or that may have been caused by a specific activity, such as physical exercise?

-New respiratory symptoms, such as sore throat, runny nose/nasal congestion or sneezing, that you cannot attribute to another health condition?
+New respiratory symptoms such as sore throat, runny nose/nasal congestion or sneezing that you cannot attribute to another health condition?

 New chills or repeated shaking with chills that you cannot attribute to another health condition?